Editor’s note: If you’re looking for information on a newer Mazda CX-5, we’ve published an updated review: 2019 Mazda CX-5 Review.

 Other Cars to Consider

-Ford Escape: Completely redesigned last year, the 2014 Ford Escape has never been better.
+Ford Escape — The Ford Escape has never been better.
 Its handling is close to that of the CX-5.
 With multiple engine choices and a much more modern interior and technology package, the Escape is the CX-5 model’s strongest competitor.

-Subaru Forester: The Forester is all-new for 2014, comes standard with AWD and has better fuel economy than the AWD CX-5, plus the Forester can be had with a turbocharged engine.
+Subaru Forester — The Forester comes standard with AWD and has better fuel economy than the AWD CX-5, plus the Forester can be had with a turbocharged engine.

-If you’re looking to spend as little money as possible on a great-handling, incredibly fuel-efficient and functional small crossover, the base CX-5 Sport with manual transmission and front-wheel drive is the best value around.
-For those who want a fully upgraded all-wheel-drive vehicle that still returns pretty amazing fuel economy but can handle not having all the latest technology, the CX-5 Grand Touring is also a relative bargain.
-While we like the Touring trim’s smaller wheel size and cloth seats, its unfortunate buyers have to move to the Grand Touring to get such desirable features as heated seats.
+If you’re looking to spend as little money as possible on a great-handling, incredibly fuel-efficient and functional small crossover, the base CX-5 Sport with manual transmission and FWD is the best value around.
+For those who want a fully upgraded AWD vehicle that still returns pretty amazing fuel economy but can handle not having all the latest technology, the CX-5 Grand Touring is also a relative bargain.
+While we like the Touring trim’s smaller wheel size and cloth seats, its unfortunate buyers have to move to the Grand Touring to get such desirable features as heated seats and side mirrors.
 Find a Mazda CX-5 for sale